Nong Khiaw - The Complete Guide

 Couleur’s menu is extensive and covers a wide range of Western and Laotian dishes.
 The small dining room is always popular so you may need to wait a little, but judging by our dish, it is definitely worth your time!

 You can find “Pizza and Pasta” on the southern edge of town, opposite Home Coffee.
 This French run pizza place prides itself on sourcing authentic cheeses and wines, and other French ingredients.
-We came here to start a final night out with our friends before we left Nong Khiaw.
+We came here to begin a final night out with our friends before we left on our first trip to Nong Khiaw.
 As it was a special occasion we treated ourselves to something we had truly been craving… a cheese board!

 Slithers of sharp hard cheeses, soft melting cheeses, and strong blues were presented on a wooden board, alongside carafes of wine.
 It was a world away from the delicious Laotian food we had been having, but was a worthy start to a celebratory night!